pololu/libpololu-avr/README.txt

 You are now ready to use the Pololu AVR library.

-== Manually installing special files for AVR Studio 5 ==
+== Manually installing special files for Atmel Studio 6 ==

-If you are using AVR Studio 5 in Windows, then you might want to install our AVR Studio 5 templates so you can easily make new projects for Pololu boards, and you might want to install the STK500 XML files needed to program these boards from AVR Studio 5.
+If you are using Atmel Studio 6 in Windows, then you might want to install our Atmel Studio 6 templates so you can easily make new projects for Pololu boards, and you might want to install the STK500 XML files needed to program these boards from Atmel Studio 6.
 These files are normally installed by the Pololu AVR Library Installer for Windows, but you can do it manually if you need to.

 You will need to have a binary distribution instead of a copy of the source repository.

-To install the templates, copy the the zip files in the library's
+To install the templates, simply double click on

-  avr_studio_5\templates

-folder to the

-  projecttemplates\Pololu

-folder in your AVR Studio 5 installation.
-The "projecttemplates" folder should exist already, but you might need to create the "Pololu" folder.
-Next, close AVR Studio 5 and rename its ProjectTemplatesCache folder to "ProjectTemplatesCache.bak".
-The next time you start AVR Studio 5, the templates should be available in the "New Project" dialog, in the "Pololu" subcategory of "AVR GCC".
+  avr_studio_5\extension.vsix

+and follow the instructions to install the extension into Atmel Studio 6.

-To install the STK500 XML files, close AVR Studio 5 and copy the XML files in the library's
+Next, copy the files in the

   avr_studio_5\stk500_xml